Jojobinx17/duolingo-torture/README.md

 # Duolingo Torture - Invasive Duolingo Reminders (v1.1)

 _Note: This project is still in active development/testing.
-Please report any issues to this repo's issues tab, or contact help.jojobinx17@gmail.com._
+Please report any issues to this repositories's issues tab, or contact help.jojobinx17@gmail.com._

 To install: